erlichlab/gpstress/README.md

 src

-The src folder contains the code to run the tasks (in task) and also code that will generate the main figures (in analysis.).
+The src folder contains the code to run the tasks (in task) and also code that will generate the main figures (in analysis).

 data